datastax/dsbulk/manual/settings.md

 Default: **"0.25C"**.

+#### -newline,--connector.csv.newline _&lt;string&gt;_

+The character(s) that represent a line ending.
+When set to the special value `auto` (default), the system's line separator, as determined by `System.lineSeparator()`, will be used when writing, and auto-detection of line endings will be enabled when reading.
+Only one or two characters can be specified; beware that most typical line separator characters need to be escaped, e.g. one should specify `\r\n` for the typical line ending on Windows systems (carriage return followed by a new line).

+Default: **"auto"**.

 #### --connector.csv.recursive _&lt;boolean&gt;_

 Enable or disable scanning for files in the root's subdirectories.
 Only applicable when *url* is set to a directory on a known filesystem.
 Used for loading only.